Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ## any% NG+
 Note: `NG+` stands for `New Game Plus`
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
 2. You are allowed to activate secrets that have been obtained in other saves.
 These secrets are "game-wide", meaning that they are not tied to a single save.
-If you unlock the secret in any one of your save files, the secret will show up in the secrets menu no matter what save file you load. **This supercedes General Rule 4b**.
+If you unlock the secret in any one of your save files, the secret will show up in the secrets menu no matter what save file you load. **This supersedes General Rule 4b**.
    * a) This includes ALL secrets and the glitches that result from them, such as Duppie Jump.
    * b) You are allowed to start runs with secrets enabled as this is an intended feature of NG+.
    * c) General Rule 4a still applies, you may not duplicate items across saves.